Ready to Consult a GI Physician?Find a Provider

 Nuclear medicine procedures are very safe.
 A nuclear medicine examination carries no greater risk than a standard x-ray procedure.
 The test requires only very small doses of radiation, often less than a conventional x-ray procedure.
 You will not feel anything from the radioactive substance itself and side effects or adverse reactions are very rare.
 If you have additional questions about what to expect with a HIDA scan, please contact your GI Alliance physician.

 Advanced diagnostic technology with GI Alliance

 If you or a loved one has been told they need a HIDA scan, you may feel a little intimidated at first.
 Rest assured, these procedures are very safe and our team at GI Alliance will take a patient-centric approach to help you feel comfortable during your HIDA scan.
-When you entrust your care to GI Alliance, you trust the nation's largest physician-led network of expert gastroenterologists.
+When you entrust your care to GI Alliance, you trust the nation's leading physician-led network of expert gastroenterologists.
 Contact your local GI Alliance to learn more about the HIDA scan and other innovative techniques used by our skilled doctors.

 The staff as well as the doctor are very attentive and professional, highly recommended.

 It was a great visit.
 Was in and out quickly!

 Dr. Zierer and staff provide caring, professional service and efficiency.